 1. It is affordable

-When I taught piano lessons in a studio, the cost was between $15-$20 for a half hour lesson.
-After 12 lessons, that adds up to $180-$240 plus the costs of books which are between $5-$10 per book and the cost of gas to and from lessons.
-With my beginning piano course, for 12 lessons, you pay only $44.
-This price includes the video lessons, a 120 page workbook that includes the printable sheet music arranged by me, theory homework, and piano practice tips for each lesson.
-My goal when creating this course was to keep the cost low so any child could afford to learn piano.
+When I taught piano lessons in a studio, the cost was between $15-$25 for a half hour lesson.
+After 12 lessons, that adds up to $180-$300 PLUS the costs of books which are between $5-$10 per book and the cost of gas to and from lessons.
+With my beginning piano courses, the cost is significantly less and all the price includes the video lessons, a 120 page workbook that includes the printable sheet music arranged by me, theory homework, and piano practice tips for each lesson.

 2. You can take lessons on your schedule